-Pelcome to the 32nd anniversary, and 41st edition, of the spiritual odyssey known as "The 508," the world's premier 48-hour ultramarathon bicycle race.
+elcome to the 33rd anniversary, and 42nd edition, of the spiritual odyssey known as "The 508," the world's premier 48-hour ultramarathon bicycle race.
 Our 508-mile course serves as a dramatic forum for bicycle racing, personal achievement, and self-discovery.
-The race has a remarkable history, one that we are celebrating in particular this year with the return of the race's newest route and incarnation, "Silver State 508," first introduced last year.
+The race has a remarkable history, one that we celebrate - and build upon - every year.